matt-byers/chat-widget/README.md

 # Just Ask ✨
-> An AI-first chatbot for creating personalised, high-converting search experiences in web apps.
+Just Ask is an AI-first component library for building chat-based, personalised search and refinement user experiences for web apps.
+It aims to rethink the way we build search experiences by extracting rich customer profiles and hyper-specific product requirements, and using them to create a more effective search experience.

-> ⚠️ **Note:** This project is still under development, packages are not yet published to NPM.
+> ⚠️ **Note:** This project is still under development.
+NPM packages are not yet published, and components are being added progressively.

 This project consists of 3 NPM packages:
 - Frontend React components (@chat-widget/frontend)